 Advances in computing and networking technologies now allow extensive volumes of data to be gathered, organized, and shared on an unprecedented scale and scope.
 Unfortunately, these newfound capabilities by themselves are only marginally useful if the information cannot be easily extracted and gathered from disparate sources, if the information is represented with different interpretations, and if it must satisfy differing user needs [MHR00, MAD99, CFM\01].
 The data requirements (e.g., scope, timing) and the sources of the data (e.g., government, industry, global organizations) are extremely diverse.
-It is proposed that the application focus for this research effort be in the domains of the national priority areas with specific emphasis on national and homeland security, which by definition, takes into account internal as well as external dimensions of relations among actors in both the public and the private domains.
+National and homeland security, by definition, take into account internal as well as external dimensions of relations among actors in both the public and the private domains.